'Everyone sit still' - Thai general calmly declares his coup

 Soldiers entered the room just as Prayuth left.
 He was whisked away by car to declare, on national television, that he had taken control of the country.

-Thai television stations interrupted programmes to broadcast the army emblem and military music.
+Thai television stations interrupted programs to broadcast the army emblem and military music.
 A nation accustomed to tell-tale signs of a coup awaited the announcement with little emotion, only resignation.

 Back at the Army Club, electoral commissioners and senators were taken to a room on a floor below the venue of the talks.